 Participants had their choice to either run or walk either one or five kilometers around Wells Ave.

-The race was organized as a celebration of Asian American and Pacific Islander (AAPI) Month.
-NCLS principal Yujuan Yun, CAAN president Michelle Luo, race director Huahang Sun, and Boston Bulls Running Club head Huaiqin Wu opened the event, emphasizing its focus on AAPI unity, cultural pride, and strength.
+The race was organized to promote healthy living, community connection, and celebration of Asian American and Pacific Islander (AAPI) Month.
+NCLS principal Yujuan Yun, CAAN president Michelle Luo, race director Huahang Sun, and Boston Bulls Running Club head Huaiqin Wu opened the event, emphasizing its focus on community unity, cultural pride, and strength.

-Guests and speakers included Mayor Ruthanne Fuller, Congressman Jake Auchincloss, State Representatives Amy Sangiolo and Greg Schwartz, City Councilor Rick Lipof, and Boston Athletic Association CEO Jack Fleming.
+Guests and speakers included Mayor Ruthanne Fuller, Congressman Jake Auchincloss, State Representatives Amy Sangiolo and Greg Schwartz, City Councilor Rick Lipof, Boston Athletic Association (BAA) CEO Jack Fleming, and KACTUS CEO Edmund Wang.

 Some community members embraced the race as a unique way to celebrate Mother’s Day, bonding through shared strides and smiles.